Blendify/blender-manual/blender_docs/manual/editors/uv/editing/layout_workflow.rst

 using different unwrap calculations, selecting each calculation according to whatever works best for that piece.
 So let us begin:
-We select only the "face" faces, unwrap them using the *Sphere* calculation, and scale and rotate them somewhat to fit logically within the image area of the UV/Image Editor.
+We select only the "face" faces, unwrap them using the *Sphere* calculation, and scale and rotate them somewhat to fit logically within the image area of the UV Editor.

 .. figure:: /images/editors_uv-image_uv_editing_layout-workflow_combining-uv-maps-3.png

    Unwrap ear only, using the *Project From View*.

 Once we are satisfied with the face, it is time to turn our attention to the ear.
 First, unselect the faces you were working with.
-Their UVs will disappear from the UV/Image Editor, but they are still there, just not shown.
-(To verify this, you can select a few faces in 3D View and it will show up in the UV/Image Editor).
+Their UVs will disappear from the UV Editor, but they are still there, just not shown.
+(To verify this, you can select a few faces in 3D View and it will show up in the UV Editor).

 To work on the ear, in the 3D View, we now select only the "ear" faces.
 You can use Vertex Groups to select the ear faces.
 Selecting sub-meshes is easy too,